189/go-loadash/README.md

 # go-lodash

-A set of loadash-like utilities in Golang.
+A set of lodash-like utilities in Golang.

 # Installation